 Within the population of individuals who experienced a reportable use of force during the period of analysis, the majority of people (2,446 out of 4,534, or 54%) were subjected to the lowest-level reportable use of force: a takedown.
 Those subjected to use of a less-lethal weapon account for 12% of the total (534 subject-incidents), while those subjected to lethal force account for 1% of the total (60 subject-incidents) (Figure 10).
 This population was most likely to be reported on TRRs as having "attacked without weapon" (1,286 subject-incidents), followed by "fled" (1,130 subject-incidents) and "pulled away" (893 subject-incidents).
 One hundred and thirty-nine (139) subjects were reported as having "used deadly force" (Figure 11).
 For both officer actions and subject actions, these counts reflect the highest level action reported on one or more TRRs for the subject-incident.
-For example, if a subject is reported as having "pulled away" and "threatened battery without weapon."
-Similarly, if a single officer reported using manual force and a less-lethal weapon against a single subject, then that officer is depicted in Figure 9 as having used a less-lethal weapon.
+For example, if a subject is reported as having "pulled away" and "threatened battery without weapon," then that subject is depicted in Figure 11 as having "threatened battery without weapon."